 Frequently Asked Questions

-They're also not built specifically for SaaS companies.
 To produce credible projections, FlowCog uses SaaS benchmarked industry data to guide you.
-Our bottoms-up approach stretches all the way from marketing and sales efforts to onboarded customer behavior; each funnel or primary driver is carefully considered at the most atomic level, along with time periods and lagging effects.
-The model includes funnels for marketing spend and sales team conversions, all the way through to win rates and onboarded customers.
-From there, customer behavior and headcount simulations are run to project out renewals, upgrades, downgrades, and churn.
+Our bottom-up approach stretches all the way from marketing and sales efforts to onboarded customer behavior.
+From there, FlowCog runs a simulation and headcount analysis to project out cash runway, renewals, upgrades, downgrades, churn, future hires, and more.

-- You'll fill out the 10-question onboarding form.
+Simple – fill out the 10-question onboarding form (~ 8 min).

 We take your onboarding question responses (~ 8 min) and automatically combine them with industry data to give you a smart starting point for your growth assumptions.
 You’ll then tweak these assumptions further, which could take anywhere from 45 min to a few hours.